Secure FTP (SFTP)

 SFTP clients reside on all OCF and SCF production machines.

 - FIS—LC's File Interchange Service (FIS, at fis.llnl.gov) is the only LC server that now accepts incoming files from SFTP clients.
-FIS only accepts SFTP transfers from within the LC firewall, so direct SFTP transfers from outside machines by means of OTS or VPN are not accepted.
+FIS only accepts SFTP transfers from within the LC firewall, so direct SFTP transfers from outside machines by means of VPN are not accepted.

 - Others—No other LC FTP servers accept SFTP transfers.
 In particular, you cannot store files (at storage.llnl.gov) from any host by running SFTP.